hashicorp/consul/website/source/intro/getting-started/checks.html.markdown

 In this section, you learned how easy it is to add health checks.
 Check definitions can be updated by changing configuration files and sending a `SIGHUP` to the agent.
-Alternatively the HTTP API can be used to add, remove, and modify checks dynamically.
+Alternatively, the HTTP API can be used to add, remove, and modify checks dynamically.
-The API allows for a "dead man's switch" or [TTL-based check](/docs/agent/checks.html).
+The API also allows for a "dead man's switch", a [TTL-based check](/docs/agent/checks.html).
-TTL checks can be used to integrate an application more tightly with Consul, enabling business logic to be evaluated as part of assessing the state of a check.
+TTL checks can be used to integrate an application more tightly with Consul, enabling business logic to be evaluated as part of assessing the state of the check.